 After completing Dutch Deli 3 you are able to …

 - use one or more idiomatic expression(s) in complex sentences like ‘Het baart me zorgen dat fietsende kinderen worden blootgesteld aan onveilige verkeerssituaties.’

-• debate about a political / news-related topic
+- debate about a political / news-related topic

-• speak, listen to, read and write Dutch at an academic level
+- speak, listen to, read, and write Dutch at an academic level

 After completing Dutch Deli 3 you know …

-• the final details about ‘er’, ‘daar’ and ‘hier’ combined with prepositions
+- you master ‘er’, ‘daar’ and ‘hier’ combined with prepositions

 After completing Dutch Deli 3 your level of Dutch is B2+ according to the Common European Framework of Reference (CEFR).